-(the "CAG") to loans provided by Credit Unions under the BCAP.
+(the "CAG") to loans provided by Credit Unions under the BCAP and the HASCAP Guarantee.
 This Interpretation Guidance applies to all Credit Unions incorporated under the CUCPA.

-Rationale and Context
+Rationale and context

-On March 27, 2020, the Government of Canada announced the BCAP to support access to financing for Canadian small and medium size enterprises (collectively "SMEs") in light of the uncertainty resulting from the COVID-19 pandemic.
-The BCAP includes the following three (3) programs (collectively "the Programs"):
+On March 27, 2020, the Government of Canada announced the BCAP to support access to financing for Canadian SMEs in light of the uncertainty resulting from the COVID-19 pandemic.
+The BCAP includes the following three (3) programs: